The Bridge Project Program Model

 High school students who complete Bridge Project programming requirements are eligible for a scholarship that provides them with financial support and guidance, as they complete a post-secondary path.

-For the first time, the Bridge Project evaluation team has recruited a comparison group of students who live in other public housing neighborhoods in which afterschool programming is not available.
+For the first time, the Bridge Project evaluation team has, through the leadership of Professor Jeff Jenson, Graduate School of Social Work at the University of Denver, collected data from 2014-2016.
+This is the first time we have data comparisons over more than one year comparison group of students who live in other public housing neighborhoods in which afterschool programming is not available.
 Thus, we are now able to compare academic outcomes between Bridge Project students and similar youth who do not participate in afterschool programs.
 Findings from our analyses of the 2014-15 school year indicate that Bridge students had significantly higher rates of school attendance, significantly fewer school discipline referrals, and significantly higher end-of year achievement ratings in science and math than youth in the comparison group.
 Bridge participants also had significantly greater gains in literacy skills during the school year, as measured by the Developmental Reading Assessment, than youth in the comparison group.
 Importantly, Bridge students of Black/African-American descent had significantly higher reading scores when compared to Black/African-American youth in the comparison group.

 - Our Program Model: The Bridge Project uses data from a comparison group of students who reside in public housing but do not participate in Bridge programs.
 When compared with non-Bridge students, the data shows our students have significantly higher rates of attendance, fewer discipline referrals in school, and higher end-of-year achievement ratings in science and math.